laminas/laminas-i18n/docs/book/v3/migration/migration-from-2-to-3.md

 ## Backward-Incompatible Changes

+### Interface Namespace Extraction / Consolidation

+To better split component responsibilities and streamline the core architecture, core interfaces have been extracted or moved to separate, dedicated packages.

+Usages of `Laminas\I18n\Translator\TranslatorInterface` must be replaced with `Laminas\Translator\TranslatorInterface`.

 ### `Laminas\I18n\Translator\Loader\Ini` Initialization

 Due to the removal of `laminas-config`, the `Ini` translator loader no longer implicitly instantiates an internal configuration reader.
 It now requires `Laminas\I18n\Translator\Loader\IniFileReader` passed explicitly to its constructor.